ceph/ceph/doc/architecture.rst

                 |<-------------------------------------------|
                                receive response

-The protection offered by this authentication is between the Ceph client and the Ceph server hosts.
+This authentication protects only the connections between Ceph clients and Ceph daemons.
 The authentication is not extended beyond the Ceph client.
-If the user accesses the Ceph client from a remote host, Ceph authentication is not applied to the connection between the user's host and the client host.
+If a user accesses the Ceph client from a remote host, cephx authentication will not be applied to the connection between the user's host and the client host.

 See `Cephx Config Guide`_ for more on configuration details.